 Larger abscesses (> 4cm in diameter) are less likely to be cured with medical management only and have a higher mortality irrespective of treatment 3,6.

 Complications of surgery or percutaneous drainage include :

 Despite treatment abscesses continue to have high mortality (15-20%) 3, 6 *.
 This is particularly the case in nosocomial infections, which account for the majority of deaths, presumably due to the combined effect of pre-existent illness and higher prevalence virulent of antibiotic resistant strains, particularly P aeruginosa (mortality rate of 83%), S aureus (50%) and Klebsiella pneumoniae (44%) 6.

 - empyema - see empyema vs pulmonary abscess

 - bronchogenic carcinoma (cavitating)

-- pulmonary metastasis
+- pulmonary metastasis - with necrosis

 - pulmonary cavitating granulomatous disease (e.g granulomatosis with polyangitis)